Skip to content

 ip address 10.0.0.1 255.255.255.0

-The following YAML code sets up a VRF instance on an IOS-XE device, specifying its name, description, route distinguisher, route targets for import and export, and address family configurations for both IPv4 and IPv6.
+The following YAML code sets up a VRF instance on an IOS-XE device, specifying its name, description, route distinguisher, route targets for import and export, route replication for selective route leaking, and address family configurations for both IPv4 and IPv6.

 iosxe: